My gold watch and my pocketbook and the lady friend had fled.

 Now looking round this little room, nothin' could I see

 But a woman's shoes and apron, which now belonged to me.

 Now dressed in the lady's apron, I wandered most forlorn

-Till Martin Churchill took me in and he sent me round Cape Horn.— New York Girls, folk song
+Till Martin Churchill took me in and he sent me round Cape Horn.

-- One scene in Robots: while Fender was trying to escape the chop shop, his legs fell off.
-He tried carrying on without them until he found some legs that fit him.
+- A variation in Robots: While Fender is trying to escape the chop shop, his legs fall off.
+He tries carrying on without them until he finds some legs that fit him.
 Said legs are female.

 - In Bringing Up Baby, David Huxley ends up wrestling a leopard in the middle of a pond.
 Soaking wet and filthy, he returns to Susan Vance's home where she loans him her very girly robe while his clothes dry out.
 Susan's aunt, Elizabeth, is less than impressed with his wardrobe choices.